thwhitehat/IG-HUNTER/README.md

 3. Following: The tool also displays the number of accounts the Instagram profile is following.
 This information can be useful for analyzing the user's interests and engagement with other profiles.

 4. Posts: The total number of posts made by the Instagram user is another key feature of the IG HUNTER tool.
 This information can give insights into the frequency and consistency of content creation.
+## INSTALLATION AND USAGE

+* MAKE SURE THAT SYSTEM HAS PYTHON INSTALLED
+* CLONE THE ABOVE REPOSITORY
+* NOW INSTALL THE REQUIREMENTS BY PIP BY USING pip install -r requirements.txt
+* NOW SIMPLE RUN THE p.py FILE WITH THE COMMAND python3 p.py

 Overall, the IG HUNTER tool simplifies the process of gathering essential information from Instagram profiles and can be a valuable asset for users in their social media analysis and strategy development.